-Most people have heard of a Will and generally understand what the document accomplishes but they never have obtained one for themselves.
+Most people have heard of a will and generally understand what the document accomplishes, but they have never obtained one for themselves.
 Thinking about how their assets will be distributed is usually a question left for a future time.
 The reality is there is no better time than the present.

-If something were to happen to you or your loved ones, would you be prepared to have your estate subject to the default laws of taxation and distribution leaving your loved ones behind with little control over how the process unfolds?
+If something were to happen to you or your loved ones, would you be prepared to have your estate subject to the default laws of taxation and distribution, leaving your loved ones behind with little control over how the process unfolds?
 Would your family be prepared to handle the burden and consequences that would arise from you not properly planning for your future?Why Do I Need a Will?

-There are many different benefits that executing a Will can provide for you.
-For example, some of the benefits of a Will include the following:
+There are many different benefits that executing a will can provide for you.
+For example, some of the benefits of a will include the following: